IN THIS ARTICLE

 - One physical connection per node to each redundant switch

 One LACP port-channel per node with the following configuration:

 - Trunk port with a native VLAN

 - Firewall protocol/ports allowed for Proactive Monitoring

-Note: The number of floating IPs depends on your workflow and clients connecting to the cluster, with a minimum of 2 floating IPs per node per client-facing VLAN, but no more than 10 floating IPs per node per client-facing VLAN or 70 floating IPs per namespace.
+Note: The number of floating IPs depends on your workflow and clients connecting to the cluster, with a minimum of 2 floating IPs per node per client-facing VLAN, but no more than 10 floating IPs per node per client-facing VLAN.

 - You can achieve advertised performance only if you connect your nodes at their maximum Ethernet speed.
 To avoid network bottlenecks, Qumulo validates system performance with this configuration by using clients that are connected at the same link speed and to the same switch as the nodes.

 Networking is required for front-end and intra-node communication on Qumulo clusters.

 - Front-end networking supports IPv4 and IPv6 for client connectivity and also offers support for multiple networks.

 Intra-node communication requires no dedicated backend infrastructure and shares interfaces with front-end connections.